Arno37/Menu_Maker/README.md

 ![image](https://github.com/Arno37/Menu_Maker/assets/140819974/239e4760-4791-41e4-9f6a-8a2f1c8c3b32)

+## "Download the project"

+You need to download the file 'Projet_4_Planifiez le développement du site de votre client.zip' to access the project.

 ## Description

 Menu Maker is a web application designed to help restaurateurs easily display and format their menus with just a few clicks.